 I was somewhat surprised by that.
 After all, it only seemed natural that the more an case involved forensics, or electronically stored information, needed storage and database resources to be reviewed, or needed technology involved in the trial presentations, the more you would want someone with an IT background involved.
 Not just that, but the more you’d want that person to be focused on doing just those sorts of things, as opposed to the general knowledge help you’d get from tech support.

 I still believe that to be the case, but I also understand the legal professions reluctance to depend on people without the legal background to be so intricately involved in their case.
 That’s why the communication between the legal side and the technical side is so important.
 Being relatively new to the legal work, it’s critical that the attorney’s communicate their specific needs with me, and frankly, I think most of the time ours do a good job with that.
 There are occasional misunderstandings that result in extra, or duplicated work, but nothing that’s been too difficult to overcome.
 That being said, the firm has a fairly long history of dealing with IT staff for many of the sorts of things I’m doing for them now, and legal staff for some of the more legal areas of the case.
 Typically it’s paralegals who are doing the real case work, filings, dealing with vendors, etc. while we focus on the back-end stuff that needs to be done.
 I don’t get the feeling that has been the case in some larger firms.
 I’m sure that doesn’t help them see the IT department as a possible source of Litigation Support employees, but I can’t help but wonder how much more efficient their use of tech might be if they could.

-Follow these topics: LitigationSupportTags: Forensics, IT Department, Litigation Support
+Follow these topics: LitigationSupportTags: database, Forensics, IT Department, Litigation Support